gbrao018/eva4/S15B/README.md

 #### FINAL OUTPUT:

-Testing conducted on test samples.
+Random testing conducted on test samples.
 Below are the predicted images.
+We can observe few white marks.
+With more epochs of training, they can be gone.

 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/final_12.png)